ABbiodiversity/abmi-git/README.md

 This repository is a place for ABMI staff to:

-+ Practice and refine their git abilities
++ Practice and refine their git wizardry
 + Access tutorials
 + Find resources